Public Libraries of Wisconsin

 No longer in use as the city's library since 1995, but serves as a museum.
 Zona Gale was the first woman to win a Pulitzer Prize (1921), and is virtually forgotten today.

-The card has an error in its letterset caption: Breeze instead of Breese.
+The card, tentatively believed to be produced by Excel Postcard of Milwaukee, has an error in its letterset caption: Breeze instead of Breese.

 Prairie Du Sac